 Today I am sharing my healthy blueberry oat muffins recipe.
 These are a real showstopper, y’all.

-And bonus points that they are 100% whole grain and refined sugar free (<-Shhhhhh!
-Don’t tell my husband!).
+And bonus points that they are 100% whole grain and refined sugar free.
+Shhhhhh!
+Don’t tell my husband and kids!
 They are sweetened with pure maple syrup (<-thank you Costco for the giant jug of pure 100% maple syrup).

-I also use Greek yogurt and coconut oil (<-thanks again, Costco) to give these great texture and a bit more nutrition.
+So my secret weapons for this recipe?
+In addition to the aforementioned maple syrup, I use Greek yogurt and coconut oil to give these great texture and a bit more nutrition.

-Oh, and I have I mentioned my new favorite ingredient for baking?
+Oh, and I have I mentioned my favorite ingredient for baking?
 Whole wheat pastry flour!

 This flour has earned a permanent spot on my grocery list.
 It is 100% whole wheat, but it is so very much lighter and fluffier than its plain whole wheat counterpart.
 You can get it at Whole Foods, and probably a whole lot of other places.
 If you can’t find it locally, I have found it for you on Amazon here: Bob’s Red Mill Organic Pastry Flour Whole Wheat, 5 lbs

 These muffins were partially inspired by my husband when he brought home some sad looking mass-produced blueberry muffins from the grocery store one day.
-They had fake blueberry flecks (and who knows what else).
+They had fake blueberry flecks, plus a bunch of ingredients that I could not pronounce.

-And to prove it, I gave them to my husband and two-year-old, who both ate them happily.
+And to prove it, I gave them to my husband, four-year-old son and one year old daughter…who ALL ate them happily.

 Oh!
 Funny story real quick!
 When my son brings home art work, he will tell me, “I made that Mommy!”
 My response is always, “I am so proud of you!”

-Well, when I told him that mommy made these muffins for him this morning as I was feeding him breakfast, he said, “Mommy, I am SO proud of you!” [insert laughing-crying emoji here].
+Well, when I told him that mommy made these muffins for him as I was feeding him breakfast, he said, “Mommy, I am SO proud of you!” 😂🤣

 Blueberry Oat Muffins Recipe